Overview

 1. Gene Therapy

 Gene therapy is the clinical application of genome editing to modify a patient’s genes to treat genetic diseases.
-For instance, CRISPR-Cas9 can be used to correct the gene mutation causing sickle cell anemia.
+For instance, CRISPR-Cas9 can be used to correct the mutation that causes sickle cell anemia.

 2. Cancer Treatment

 Scientists are exploring the use of genome editing to modify immune cells to better target and destroy cancer cells.
-One application of this approach is known as CAR-T therapy and has been approved for use in certain types of cancer.
+One application of this approach is CAR T therapy, which has been approved for use in certain types of cancer.
 It has even fully cured individuals with blood malignancies.

 Conservation